hzhucn/OpenPoseUnityDemo/README.md

 ## License
-OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
+OpenPose Unity Plugin is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details.
 Interested in a commercial license?
 Check this [FlintBox link](https://flintbox.com/public/project/47343/).
 For commercial queries, use the `Directly Contact Organization` section from the [FlintBox link](https://flintbox.com/public/project/47343/) and also send a copy of that message to [Yaser Sheikh](http://www.cs.cmu.edu/~yaser/).